LibrIT/passhport/docs/installation-and-configuration/installation-on-centos.rst

 Installation on CentOS 7
 =============================

 The followings shows you how to install and run PaSSHport on CentOS 7.
-We start from a minimal installation of CentOS (available `here <https://www.centos.org/download/>`__), **with EPEL repository** configured.
+We start from a minimal installation of CentOS (available `here <https://www.centos.org/download/>`__).

 The easy, automated way
 -----------------------